wb7odyfred/ConvergenceOS/README.md

 as the unpriviliged desktop user.
 Do not start the program with administrator privileges - you will be asked for your administrator password later.

-The program will configure your system to boot directly into the Steam(R) Big Picture interface, as well as create some desktop icons that will allow you to manage your Steam(R) session.
+The program will configure your system to boot directly into the Steam Big Picture interface, as well as create some desktop icons that will allow you to manage your Steam session.

-After installing Steam(R), the program will check your drivers, and install additional components as needed.
+After installing Steam, the program will check your drivers, and install additional components as needed.

-3. Using the System
+## Using the System

-After installation, the system should boot into the Steam(R) Big Picture interface.
+After installation, the system should boot into the Steam Big Picture interface.

 From there, you can enable the Linux desktop in the settings to access your desktop.

-In the desktop interface you will have two icons to manage your desktop and Steam(R) sessions:
+In the desktop interface you will have two icons to manage your desktop and Steam sessions:

- - Return to SteamOS:  will exit your desktop session, and return you to the Steam(R) Big Picture interface
+ * Return to SteamOS:  will exit your desktop session, and return you to the Steam Big Picture interface

- - Steam Desktop Client:  will terminate the running SteamOS session, and start the Steam(R) Desktop Client as the "steam" user (rather than the desktop user).
-This will allow you to administer your SteamOS(R) session in ways not available with the Big Picture interface, including:
+ * Steam Desktop Client:  will terminate the running SteamOS session, and start the Steam Desktop Client as the "steam" user (rather than the desktop user).
+This will allow you to administer your SteamOS session in ways not available with the Big Picture interface, including:

-        > choosing an alternate Steam(R) game folder; for example you could boot from an SSD, and mount a large mechanical HDD to a folder, and use that for game storage (this also isolates your game folder from OS re-installation)
+	* choosing an alternate Steam game folder; for example you could boot from an SSD, and mount a large mechanical HDD to a folder, and use that for game storage (this also isolates your game folder from OS re-installation)

-        > choosing SteamPlay(R) Proton versions, enabling non-whitelisted games if desired
+	* choosing SteamPlay Proton versions, enabling non-whitelisted games if desired

-        > set game launcher args using the Steam(R) desktop client to enable special functionality, or to allow the user to configure per-game workaround args
+	* set game launcher args using the Steam desktop client to enable special functionality, or to allow the user to configure per-game workaround args

-        > and so on and so forth
+	* and so on and so forth

-   Note that your SteamOS(R) session will be restarted automatically when you click the Return to SteamOS(R) icon.
-Terminating the SteamOS(R) session is necessary since only one instance of the Steam(R) client can only be running at a time for a given user.
+   Note that your SteamOS session will be restarted automatically when you click the Return to SteamOS icon.
+Terminating the SteamOS session is necessary since only one instance of the Steam client can only be running at a time for a given user.

-4. Future Goals
+## Future Goals

- - Have a controller-friendly video game console-like greeter that will allow the user to laucher game stores other than Steam.
+ * Have a controller-friendly video game console-like greeter that will allow the user to laucher game stores other than Steam.
 Also move the desktop administrator launcher to the greeter to perform home server and other administrative tasks for all installed stores/game managers.

- - Offer a ConvergenceOS ISO, with post-installation features integrated into the normal distro installation program.
+ * Offer a ConvergenceOS ISO, with post-installation features integrated into the normal distro installation program.